fathergoose/al_ilseman_lfo_code_challenge/README.md

 ## Testing

-`$ python test_not_real.py` will run the test suite.
+`python test_not_real.py` will run the test suite.
 The httmock library is being used to provide mock api endpoint responses.
 This mock api is designed to match querries with 1 to 3 parameters and provide a response of `{'propensity': 1.26532, 'ranking': 'C'}` regardless of the query.

+## Bonus

+I made a minimal sinatra service to respond to the library as well.
+I got it woking by putting 'not_real.com' in my /etc/hosts file pointing back to localhost, then use nginx to pass between ports 80 and 4567.